by Polly Creed

-Two women, Alice and Linda, wake up to find lorries thundering through their town, carrying live animals in horrendous conditions.
+Two women, Alice and Linda, wake up to find lorries thundering through their town, carrying live animals in horrendous conditions for export.

 Although from very different worlds, the pair unite to try to stop the lorries.
-Over the next ten months, they become unlikely friends, facing arrest and police brutality amidst the protests, while also dealing with the pressures of motherhood.
-Soon things start to unravel as they are forced to face the differences between them.
+They become unlikely friends, facing arrest and police brutality amidst the protests, while also dealing with the pressures of motherhood.
+When one of their group dies, things start to unravel, as they are forced to face the differences between them.

 Timely and lyrical, Humane is a play about activism, friendship and motherhood and the values that unite and divide us.

 Polly Creed is a writer, director, producer from North Essex.
 She is the founder of True Name Theatre and